NMBridges/BezaCloud/README.md

 # BezaCloud
 Application to help manage your AWS EC2 servers

+Use npm instructions in the info.txt file to build.

+Once built, go to the build folder and run the installer.

-Build using instructions in info.txt file.
-Then run installer.
-Email bridges@gatech.edu for license key for use (free).
+Email bridges@gatech.edu for a license key in order to use (free).